Vocational education in Laos (VELA)

-Lead executing agency: Ministry of Education and Sports; Ministry of Labour and Social Welfare
+Lead executing agency: Lao Ministry of Education and Sport; Lao Ministry of Labour and Social Welfare

 Overall term: 2013 to 2018

 Laos’ consistently strong economic growth over the last 10 years has raised the demand for workers of all skill levels.
-However, employers find it difficult to recruit the qualified people they need to meet this demand.
-Following the launch of the ASEAN Economic Community (AEC) at the end of 2015, Laos must ensure its people can take advantage of the new freedom of movement granted to skilled workers.
-With private enterprises now entitled to hire workers from all ASEAN countries, a greater flow of skilled labour is expected in the region.
-Without an appropriately qualified workforce of its own, Laos will find it difficult to reap the benefits of the AEC.
+Following the launch of the ASEAN Economic Community (AEC) at the end of 2015, Laos had to ensure an appropriately qualified workforce reap the benefits of the AEC.
+However, employers still find it difficult to recruit qualified people in urban areas.
+At the same time, rural areas are characterised by underemployment.

-In close cooperation with the Lao Ministry of Education and Sports (MoES) and the Ministry of Labour and Social Welfare (MoLSW), GIZ is supporting the Lao Government’s efforts to change its TVET policy from a supply-driven to a demand-driven approach that more closely reflects the needs of the labour market.
-It does so by supporting reforms and regulatory improvements, and by involving the private sector in the design of curricula.
-The project also promotes training specially focused on people from disadvantaged groups.
+In close cooperation with the Lao Ministry of Education and Sports (MoES) and the Ministry of Labour and Social Welfare (MoLSW), the project supports the reform of the TVET system from a supply-driven to a demand-driven approach that more closely reflects the needs of the labour market.
+It does so by supporting reforms and regulatory improvements, and by involving the private sector in the development of occupational standards and curricula.